 Finding a place to stay in a city you’re traveling to is obviously the primary reason for Couchsurfing.
 However, the website has developed into so much more.

 The secondary use I have of the website is finding events in the city I’m going to.
 Once or twice I’ve been able to find a host at the event when all my online requests fell through.
 The rest of the time I went to the events to meet and hang out with other travelers.
 Granted, if you’re staying in a hostel you might already have more travelers than you can talk to.
-Like I said, CS is a community, and it’s fun to meet the other members of it.
+As I said, CS is a community, and it’s fun to meet the other members of it.
 After all, not all travelers are on CS, which is why I’m writing this.

 The third option I use is to find other travelers in the city I’m in to meet up with.
 As a solo traveler, sometimes I just want another companion to explore with or share a 2 for 1 dinner.
 CS is a great place to find a short-term travel partner, if I haven’t already found someone at the hostel, or my CS host isn’t available.

 Another benefit of CS is the groups.
 They certainly aren’t as numerous as Facebook, but they are pretty much all related to travel, travelers, or the city you’re going to in some way.
 Sometimes you need to jump onto an emergency hosting group for the city you’re going to after all your requests have failed.
 Otherwise, you can use the groups to find additional travelers to meet up with or find like-minded individuals in the town you’re spending an extended period in.

 Lastly, you can use CS to find out information for the city you’re going to.
 Personally, I’ve never used this option, as I’ve always received my data from fellow bloggers and travelers.

 - It’s free

 While CS is inherently free, I still like to exchange with my hosts.
 That might be bringing them a gift from my last location, cooking a meal for them with my chef skills, cleaning their house or anything else they might need.